mwilson-ns/py2orientdb/README.md

 py2orientdb
 ===========
 This is a work in progress.
-It will be a very simple, minimal client for interacting with OrientDB from Python 2.7, using OrientDB's REST interface with Python's requests library.
+It will be a very simple client for interacting with OrientDB from Python 2.7, using OrientDB's REST interface with Python's requests library.
+The main goal is to create a client that does not require other libraries like Tinkerpop, and which enables a user who is familiar with SQL to create and query an OrientDB graph easily.

-If there was a Greek letter before alpha, I'd have used that letter to describe the current state of this code.

 Goals
 -----
-The goals for this project are to create a client meeting these criteria:
+The goals for this project are to create a client that:

-+ It should not require a complex software stack, such as Tinkerpop (which is great, but may not always be available).
++ does not require a complex software stack, such as Tinkerpop (which is great, but may not always be available).
-+ It should support the entire SQL-like language that's built into OrientDB.
++ supports the entire SQL-like language that's built into OrientDB.
-+ Relatively simple graph operations should be made easy.
-+ There should be simple, intuitive methods to facilitate common SQL commands, combined with more general methods for passing arbitrary commands to the database.
++ makes graph operations relatively simple, without requiring external libraries or special configuration.
++ fills-in gaps in functionality of OrientDB that SQL (and other) users are used to having.
+For example, lack of a cursor object for pagine through results; lack of an equivalent to SQL's "INSERT IGNORE" query.
++ makes it painless to import graphs in common formats.
++ supports and encourages creation of classes in definitions of graphs.
++ supports optimization of indices from within the client.

 Usage
 -----